Chicago Harbor Light: History

 The lighthouse was listed on the National Register of Historic Places on July 19, 1984, and later was designated a Chicago Landmark on April 9, 2003.

 In 2005, the light was declared excess by the Coast Guard.
 It was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 After an unusually long delay, United States Secretary of the Interior Kenneth Salazar initiated transfer to the City of Chicago on February 24, 2009.
 The city had designated the lighthouse a Chicago Landmark on April 9, 2003.

 The Lighthouse's "significant role in the development of Chicago" is commemorated in a relief sculpture, entitled The Spirit of the Waters located near the LaSalle Street entrance of Chicago City Hall.

 Preservation efforts

-"Illinois has two well-known and historic light stations in the Chicago area, plus two pierhead lights."
-The Chicago Department of Water maintains lights on each of its four water intake cribs.

-Chicago has no area lighthouse preservation group, and this light has been the primary beneficiary of attention on preservation attention.
-However, Illinois and Indiana pierhead lights may need defense against demolition in the future.
-The Calumet Harbor Light, just across the border in Indiana, was demolished in 1995.